-- Remove the hitch pin from the hole in the side of the coupler. - On the Axis M235 trailer, push the button on the side.
-(Other trailers do not have the button.) - While holding the button, raise the handle.
+- Remove the hitch pin from the hole in the side of the coupler. - On some trailers it may be necessary to push the button on the side.
+(Not all trailers have the button.) - While holding the button, raise the handle.